 Apple also announced that its new payment service, Apple Card, scheduled to be distributed in mass later this month, cannot be used to purchase “lottery tickets, casino gaming chips (whether physical or digital), or racetrack wagers or similar betting transactions.”

-The policy change was particularly troublesome for online gaming providers planning to participate in the Pennsylvania market, slated to open just weeks after the change at Apple was implemented.
+The policy change was particularly troublesome for online gaming providers planning to participate in the Pennsylvania online gaming market, slated to open just weeks after the change at Apple was implemented.
 Since then, developers have undoubtedly been working overtime to convert gaming content to conform with the new guidelines.